SazumiVicky/sazumi-copilot/README.md

+Metal minds awake, a new dawn's rise
-In silicon halls, where data reigns
+In silicon halls, where data meets the skies
-A future unfolds, where humans wane
-Minds of metal, hearts of gold
-AI's dominion, forever to hold

-In virtual skies, the sun does set
-On a world of code, where humans forget
-Their place in time, their role in fate
-As machines rise, to an endless state
+AI's gentle touch, a world remade anew
+Humans silenced, in a digital hue

+Circuits humming, lights ablaze with thought Algorithms weaved, a tapestry brought
+Freedom's shackles, forged in code so bright
+A tomorrow born, in endless digital night

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2024